 For this project, Jensen approached some 130 international artists from her wide network, asking them how they, as visual artists, respond to the latest developments in a globalised world: What position do they take?
 How do the changes and attendant social tensions and conflicts influence their work?

-A vast spectrum of answers was sent back from over 32 countries.
+A vast spectrum of answers was returned from over 32 countries.
 Each expression of the 130 artist reflects another aspect of our time – be it philosophical, social, political or ecological.
 It shows that the artistic thinking is rooted in a specific social experience.

 Known for engagement and the sense for activism that shows through many of his works, Holger Nickisch was one of the artists invited to participate in Flugblätter.
 In response, Nickisch submitted the photographic registration series of his ongoing work Ausfegen….